Eyezy Review 2024: Is It a Good Way to Monitor Your Kids?

 Furthermore, even if you successfully jailbreak or root your kid’s device, you will void the warranty and lose access to certain apps that check for modified devices (such as the Disneyland app, the PlayStation app, and Snapchat).
 So it’s not a decision you want to take lightly.

-If you don’t like the idea of jailbreaking or rooting your kid’s device, then you should consider a parental control tool that doesn’t require you to do this to access every feature.
+If you don’t like the idea of jailbreaking or rooting your kid’s device, you’d have get Eyezy’s Family Kit plan, which gives you access to all features without requiring you to root or jailbreak your kid’s phone.
+Alternatively, you should consider a parental control tool that doesn’t require you to do this to access every feature.
 Qustodio and Bark are both excellent choices that don’t need you to modify your device’s firmware, but you can also check out our list of top 10 parental controls in 2024

 Web Filtering & Monitoring